Happy holidays! We want to talk about gifts for gardeners, and help you decide what to get that special gardener in your life.

 With the holiday season and my birthday both coming up, my husband recently started asking me for some gift ideas for myself.
 He’s a good gift giver but definitely needs some guidance.
 So, of course, I was happy to put a list together!

 The first topic I want to talk about is space requirements for plants.
-What do your plants need?
+How much room do your plants need?
 If they need more space to be happy, just think of the possibilities for gifts for gardeners.

 As you can imagine, adding more plants to your collection means you will need more square footage just for the pots they’re planted in.
 And as plants grow in size, their roots become larger so you have to re-pot them in larger pots.
 The larger pots take up more real estate than the smaller ones did.